COPD Lexicon: What’s a Breathing Treatment?

 This is what allows you to inhale the medicine.
 A mist is very convenient for inhaling respiratory medicines.
 It makes it so no chemical reactions are occurring.
 It allows you to inhale two or more solutions at a time.
 You can even inhale two or more respiratory medicines at a time.
 For example, this allows you to inhale both albuterol and ipratropium bromide in the same treatment.
 They are even conveniently combined in a medicine called Duoneb.

 There are two types of solutions you’ll inhale: normal saline and medicine.
 The most common medicine solution used is albuterol.
 Another is ipratropium bromide.
 Again, these are also combined in Duoneb.
 There are also other medicine solutions you might see.
 They include Brovana, Pulmicort, and Xopenex.

 It’s basically salt water.
 It contains 0.9% sodium chloride (salt).
 This is helpful so that the salt in the water matches the salt in your body (which is 0.9%).

 Most medicine solutions come in small plastic ampoules (amps).
 They are very easy to open.
 All you have to do is twist off the tops.
 Then you pour the solutions into the medicine cup.
 Most medicines are premixed with normal saline in these amps.
 This is nice.
 In the old days (like, back in the 1980s and 1990s), we had to draw the medicine and normal saline up from bottles.
 We did this with syringes.
 The amps make the task of taking breathing treatments easy.
 It also prevents you from contaminating inhaled solutions with germs.

-It’s what makes nebulizers work.
-It creates a flow.
+It’s what makes nebulizers work and creates a flow.

-It’s connected from the air compressor to the bottom of the nebulizer cup.
-It causes the flow from the air compressor to enter the cup.
+Tubin is connected from the air compressor to the bottom of the nebulizer cup and causes the flow from the air compressor to enter the cup.